Speaking to Media | Suzie Michael, Beauty Editor at FASHION Magazine

-Today we are launching our Speaking with Media blog series, where we are delving a bit deeper into the media landscape to hear informed perspectives from the talented journalists and writers we follow every day.
+Today we are launching our Speaking to Media blog series, where we are delving a bit deeper into the media landscape to hear informed perspectives from the talented journalists and writers we follow every day.

 First on the docket is Suzie Michael, an intelligent, super cool, fresh-faced Beauty Editor at FASHION magazine – she’s showing us what talent and hard work looks like.
 We wanted to hear about her career path, but most importantly gain insight from her thoughts on how the beauty industry is changing and how it is impacting lifestyle media.
 For all beauty junkies, PR professionals and aspiring writers, this one is for you.

 What path did you take to secure your position as Beauty Editor at FASHION magazine?
 Did you always want to work in the beauty industry?

 I always knew I wanted to write (like, literally always; since I could hold a pencil) but I wasn’t always sure what kind of writing I was into.
 I come from a very math and science-focused family, but my dad was a writer (although he wrote about economics so still quite different) so I think I got it from him.

 I heard about York University’s Professional Writing program, which seemed to offer a bit of everything, so I went with that.
 The first two years were super exciting and varied, but also intense—kind of like writing bootcamp.
 It involved everything from three and four-hour long grammar classes (can you imagine?), the history of syntax, poetry, everything.
 While I was doing that, I was freelancing for a variety of different tiny, unknown sites to figure out what I liked—I was doing album reviews, beauty and fashion writing, and even some home decor.